 “We built all of the 3D in Cinema4D and the compositing was done in After Effects.”

 Beauty is Embarassing, title sequence, Wayne White character drawings

 “It was created by Wayne’s very good friend, Mike Quinn.
 Mike is actually a very important character in the film.
 It’s a tune he wrote for a puppet show a long time ago and he was just playing it one day while we were shooting.
 The song is perfect for the movie.
 Once we had the concept for the titles it was a no brainer that that’s where it’d go.”

 “The end pulls out to the logo and that shot starts on Wayne’s house in the hills.

 “I love titles.
 I really do.
 People want to see their name up on the big screen so you do it in the most creative, memorable way you can.
 It’s a way to honor their hard work.
 And also, I wanted to have a memorable ending to the movie… Just something playful and unexpected.
 I’m very proud and we really stretched ourselves creatively to get it done.”

 Believe it or not, we have met people who have never heard of Wayne White.
-Watch the Titles editor Remco Vlaanderen highly recommends Pee Wee's Playhouse Christmas Special.
-He watched the DVD every December.
+Watch the Titles editor Remco Vlaanderen highly recommends Pee Wee’s Playhouse Christmas Special.
+He watches it every December.

 Year of production

 Neil Berkeley is an LA-based director/producer and owner of BRKLY productions.
 With a degree in broadcasting from Oklahoma City University, Berkeley established the company in 2009 and they have created title credits for the likes of Real Housewives of Beverly Hills, Project Runway, Fashion Star, and the Top Chef franchise.
 “Beauty is Embarrassing” is his first feature length film.